unplugin/docs/guide/get-started.md

       // onResolveFilter?: RegExp,
       // onLoadFilter?: RegExp,

       // Tell esbuild how to interpret the contents.
-By default unplugin tries to guess the loader
+By default Unplugin tries to guess the loader
       // from file extension (eg: .js -> "js", .jsx -> 'jsx')
       // loader?: (Loader | (code: string, id: string) => Loader)